The Unconventional Product Zendaya Uses for Natural-Looking Coverage

 “Every time I hit the red carpet it doesn’t look like I’m wearing a lot of makeup, but trust and believe honey, it’s caked!” she wrote.

-MORE: Zendaya’s Magic Product for a Dewy Glow is Aquaphor
+MORE: Zendaya’s Magic Product for a Dewy Glow

-So then how does Zendaya acquire her “no-makeup” makeup look?
-Well, it’s actually quite simple.
-Before dabbing eyeshadow on her eyelids, the Marvel star mixes a pinch into her foundation to get her sought-after dewy glow.
+So, how does Zendaya acquire her “no-makeup” makeup look?
+The Marvel star mixes highlighter with creamy foundation and blends it onto her cheekbones, brow bones, and anywhere else on her face that needs a little evening out.
+So smart.

-MORE: Zendaya’s Beauty Evolution Since 2010 is Crazy-Good
+MORE: Zendaya’s Beauty Evolution Since 2010

-And if you’re looking to try out Zendaya’s hack, you won’t break bank either.
-The two products Zendaya uses—CoverGirl’s Queen Collection CC Cream ($8) and the brand’s Katy Kat Pearl Shadow + Highlighter ($7)—can be found at ay old drugstore.
-Together, the products add up to a cool $15—not too shabby of a price to look like Zendaya, if you ask us.
+And if you’re looking to try out Zendaya’s hack, you’re in luck because it’s super-affordable.
+The two products Zendaya uses—CoverGirl’s Queen Collection CC Cream ($8) and the brand’s Katy Kat Pearl Shadow + Highlighter ($7)—can be found at any drugstore.
+Together, the products add up to a cool $15—not too shabby in order to look like Zendaya, if you ask us.